yandex-cloud/docs/en/datasphere-old/concepts/index.md

 ### Automatic maintenance of computing resources {#auto-service}

 The service automatically manages resource allocation.
 If you don't perform any computations, no resources are allocated.
-If you use [early access](../early-access/index.md) features, the amount of vCPU and memory usage is shown directly in the notebook interface.

 ### Saving states at shutdown {#save-state}